Have your say on the Immigration and Social Security Co-ordination (EU Withdrawal) Bill

 Clause 7 would set out the Bill's commencement and extent.
 The Bill would apply to all parts of the UK.
 The clause enables Her Majesty, by Order in Council, to extend its operation to any of the Channel Islands, the Isle of Man and any of the British overseas territories.
 Except for clauses 6 and 7, the Bill would come into force on a day appointed by regulations.

-The Bill, and its explanatory notes, are available on the Parliamentary website.
-Factsheets and impact assessments are available from the Gov.uk website.
+The , and its , are available on the Parliamentary website.
+Factsheets and impact assessments are available from the website.

 The following documents are listed in the Bill's explanatory notes: